coderdojoindy/GirlsIncWorkshop/tuesday_activities/activity_2.md

 they run back to their holes.
 This time we need 1 computer, 1 if else statement, 1 question or "expression" that has an answer of yes or no, 1 mouse and 2 instructions.
 + Setup
+  + designate a "mouse hole" spot on the floor.
   + need 1 "computer"
   + need 1 "if-else statement"
   + need 1 "expression"